-The Business Management Certificate program prepares students who are interested in Business Management to begin developing the skills and knowledge required for a variety of entry-level settings.
-The degree prepares students with a foundation and basis of knowledge and skills that students may develop further if they choose to continue their studies toward an Associate's Degree or further at a four-year institution.
+The Business Management AAS degree program prepares students who are interested in Business Management, information systems security, Business Management management, digital forensics, and network security to begin developing the skills and knowledge required for a variety of entry-level settings.
+The degree prepares students with a foundation and basis of knowledge and skills that students may develop further if they choose to continue their studies at a four-year institution.
 Others may choose to enter the workforce in entry-level, trainee, or internship positions after completing the two-year degree.